Smoking Ceremony is finished

-Winners of the 2016 National Aboriginal Dance Rites contest, Koomurri Aboriginal Dance Troupe are caretakers of the fire on Australia Day around Sydney Harbour.
+Koomurri Aboriginal Dance Troupe, winners of the 2016 National Aboriginal Dance Rites contest, are the caretakers of the fire on Australia Day around Sydney Harbour.

-In the video below, Yuin Elder Uncle Max Harrison and Yuin man Dean Kelly talk about the meaning and significance of a Smoking Ceremony.
+In the video below, listen to Yuin Elder Uncle Max Harrison and Yuin man Dean Kelly talk about the meaning and significance of a Smoking Ceremony.
 To turn on captions, use the video controls.

-- The Australia Day 2017 Smoking Ceremony flame will be lit on 25 January at Belmore Park and stored overnight Me-mel (Goat Island).
+- On 25 January, the Australia Day 2018 Smoking Ceremony flame will be lit at Belmore Park and tended to overnight at Me-mel (Goat Island).

-- On Australia Day, the fire will be transported from Goat Island to Marrinawi Cove.
-A procession will escort the fire from Marrinawi Cove to Walumil lawns for the Wugulora Indigenous Morning Ceremony at Barangaroo at 7:30am.
+- On 26 January, the fire will be transported from Me-Mel to Marrinawi Cove.
+A procession will escort the fire from Marrinawi Cove to Walumil lawns at 7:45am for the Wugulora Indigenous Morning Ceremony.